LimdaeIl/LimdaeIl/README.md

 ### **Reading Log📖**
 > "Memory is the fabric that shapes us. </br>
  Everything we have loved, lost, and kept comes together to create who we are today."
-By R. M. Drake
+By.
+R. M. Drake

 ### **Lecture Log👩🏻‍💻**
 > "Studying, though it takes time, is the most valuable effort you can invest in yourself. </br>
 Step by step, as you build your learning each day, it will one day lead you to extraordinary places."
-By Robin Sharma
+By.
+Robin Sharma

 ### **Solve log🗝️**
 > "Deep thinking is the key to solving the world's problems.
 Striving not to remain on the surface but to grasp the essence of things truly liberates humanity."
-By Ralph Waldo Emerson
+By.
+Ralph Waldo Emerson